 Awarded to a non-traditional turnout, otherwise known as an exercise vehicle, marathon, or modern vehicle.
 It should be one which follows modern design, and may be used for competition, showing, or at events at any level.
 As for the traditional turnout, the judges will be considering the whole turnout in their decision – carriage, harness horse, harness, whip and groom and their attire.
 It may be a single turnout or multiple, but will be one which shows an exemplary level of turnout throughout the year, and one which is driven sympathetically by its whip such that it stands out above others.

-Pride of Carriage Driving (not open for general entry)
+Pride of Carriage Driving

 The Pride of Carriage Driving Award is a special award presented to an organisation or person that Carriage Driving magazine and the judging panel are proud to be a part of the carriage driving community.
 The organisation or person will have made a significant contribution to carriage driving over a period of time and will continue to be an asset to the community for many years to come.
 Winners will enter a Carriage Driving 'Hall of Fame' in celebration of excellence in the sport of carriage driving.

 PLEASE NOTE: This category is not open for general entry.